Experiential Learning

 Undergraduate Research

-- helping students identify research and creative project opportunities on campus or around the university during the academic year and around the world during the summer,
+- assisting students identify research and creative project opportunities on campus or around the university during the academic year and around the world during the summer,

 - providing funding for on-campus summer research,